A guide to product strategy: Frameworks and examples - LogRocket Blog

 The product strategy funnel

-A sound product strategy is one that resembles not a pyramid, which promotes constantly building more and more and more, but a funnel that guides the team step by step with increasing clarity at each stage.
+A sound product strategy resembles not a pyramid, which promotes constantly building more and more and more, but a funnel that guides the team step by step with increasing clarity at each stage.

 That’s right — product strategy is not about doing things.
 It’s about knowing what not to do.